Rationale

 • Rationale: Service health is a real-time, stateful concern.
 DNS is a slow-moving, cached system.
 Conflating the two is an architectural anti-pattern.
 The client is responsible for attempting a connection and handling failures.

-• It is NOT an Identity or Authentication Protocol.
+• It is NOT an Ongoing Authentication Protocol, but it IS an Identity Bootstrap Protocol.

 Some early MCP servers – notably Supabase’s TypeScript build – still rely on a Personal Access Token (SUPABASE_ACCESS_TOKEN) instead of the OAuth metadata flow mandated by MCP.